embeditelectronics/Python_for_PSoC/Readme.txt

 API for communication and control of the RPiSoC through Python on the Raspberry Pi

-Documentation can be found here: http://embeditelectronics.github.io/psoc_2_pi/
+Documentation and changelog can be found here: http://embeditelectronics.github.io/psoc_2_pi/

 This branch contains only the python API, so the Raspberry Pi can clone it without wasting space